geaz/simplyRetro-Z5/README.md

 I attached the board with Velcro on top of the right speaker.

 ### Closing the shell
-After all your internals may look something likes this (or not so messy...).
+Finally your internals may look something likes this (or not so messy...).

 ![simplyRetro Z5 - Internals](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/Internals.jpg)